IQ404/study-notes/README.md

 	public:

-		TestBase() = delete;	// we don't want the user to construct TestBase
+		TestBase() = delete;	// we don't want the user to directly construct TestBase

 		virtual ~TestBase()
 		{